 This is Michael Rosenbaum's first foray as a Marvel Comics character.
-He previously played several live action and animated DC Comics characters, including Lex Luthor on the television series Smallville (2001), as well as "The Flash" in several animated television shows and movies.
+He previously played several live action and animated DC Comics characters, including Lex Luthor on the television series Smallville (2001), as well as Wally West/the Flash in several animated television shows and movies.

 James Gunn, Sr. and Leota Gunn, parents of James Gunn and Sean Gunn (Kraglin), make cameo appearances in the film.